ssinari/20190522_smisc_install/README.md

   analyze  data with these packages and R running in a terminal.
 Works as of 2019-05-22.
   - build.sh: bash script for building the docker image
-  - run.sh: bash script for running the container.
+  - run.sh: example bash script for running the container.